-- Federal and State sanction reports. - Federal and State lists of excluded individuals and entities including the California - List of parties excluded from Federal Procurement and Non-procurement Programs. - Monthly review of State Medical Board sanctions list. - Review of license reports from the appropriate specialty board.
+Federal and State sanction reports.

+- Federal and State lists of excluded individuals and entities including the Ohio Office of Inspector General's exclusion list. - List of parties excluded from Federal Procurement and Non-procurement Programs. - Monthly review of State Medical Board sanctions list. - Review of license reports from the appropriate specialty board.